 Abstract

-Mg/Ca in bivalve shells has been investigated as a promising temperature proxy, but several studies reported compositional shifts that hamper its accuracy.
-In particular, several models linking shell Mg/Ca and temperature have been published and an empirical difference in the seasonal amplitudes of shell Mg/Ca has been observed between two types of environmental settings: river output, open marine.
-Here, we investigate several environmental parameters that could be responsible for this difference, using rearing experiments of oysters in natural and artificial seawater.
-We first tested the influence of Mg form in seawater on shell Mg/Ca and showed that Mg is incorporated in shell regardless of it form (complexed and free).
-Second, we investigated the sensitivity of shell Mg/Ca to seawater Mg/Ca by artificially increasing the Mg content in seawater.
-We observe an increase in shell Mg/Ca with seawater Mg/Ca, as previously suggested.
-Finally, we show that a change in diet induces a significant difference in shell Mg/Ca. Overall, our results suggest that, besides temperature, seawater and food Mg/Ca control shell Mg/Ca. These parameters could be responsible for the discrepancy of Mg/Ca-temperature models, and should be considered for future aquarium and in situ calibration studies, as well as paleoenvironmental reconstructions.
+The Mg/Ca ratio in bivalve shells has been investigated as a promising proxy for temperature reconstruction of the seawater.
+However, important discrepancies exist among the Mg/Ca-temperature calibrations reported for bivalves in the literature.
+These discrepancies currently limit the use of Mg/Ca for paleoclimate reconstructions based on bivalves and suggest that factors beyond temperature influence Mg incorporation in the shell.
+In particular, several studies have highlighted empirical differences in the seasonal amplitudes of shell Mg/Ca between two types of environments: river-influenced coastal settings and open marine systems.
+In this study, we investigate several environmental parameters that may account for these differences, using rearing experiments of oysters in both natural and artificial seawater.
+First, we tested the influence of Mg speciation in seawater on shell Mg/Ca and showed that Mg is incorporated in the shell regardless of its form (free or complexed with organics).
+Second, we investigated the sensitivity of shell Mg/Ca to seawater Mg/Ca by artificially increasing the Mg concentration in seawater.
+We observed an increase in shell Mg/Ca concomitant with the rise in seawater Mg/Ca, confirming the dependance of shell Mg/Ca on seawater Mg content.
+Finally, we show that a change in diet induces a significant difference in shell Mg/Ca, and that shell Mg/Ca is positively correlated with the Mg/Ca of the diet.
+Overall, our results suggest that, in addition to temperature, both seawater and dietary Mg/Ca ratios control shell Mg/Ca. These parameters could be responsible for the discrepancy between Mg/Ca-temperature models published in the literature, and should be carefully considered in future aquarium-based and in situ calibration studies, as well as paleoenvironmental reconstructions.

 DOI